bytedeco/gradle-javacpp/README.md

 Introduction
 ------------
-Gradle JavaCPP offers plugins that make it easy to use [JavaCPP](https://github.com/bytedeco/javacpp) as part of the Gradle build system.
+Gradle JavaCPP offers plugins that make it easy to use [JavaCPP](https://github.com/bytedeco/javacpp) and [JavaCV](https://github.com/bytedeco/javacv) as part of the Gradle build system.

 Please feel free to ask questions on [the mailing list](http://groups.google.com/group/javacpp-project) if you encounter any problems with the software!
 I am sure it is far from perfect...